The Effect of Two Energy-Restricted Diets, a Low-Fructose Diet vs. a Moderate Natural Fructose Diet – Research Review

 Because that’s the real issue: there’s no debate that foods differing in GI generate different blood glucose responses, there is indication that this impacts on the insulin response.
 But the bottom line question is whether those differences in hormonal response actually meaningfully affect anything.

-Effects of Soy Protein and Soybean Isoflavones on Thyroid Function in Healthy Adults and Hypothyroid Patients – Research Review
+Effects of Soy Protein on Thyroid Function – Research Review

 Which brings me in a roundabout way to the issue of today’s research review on soy protein and thyroid function.
 As per usual, there are camps on both sides of the debate for soy protein having either a beneficial or negative effect on thyroid hormones.
 And also as per usual, the truth of the matter, in terms of how soy protein affects thyroid hormones lies somewhere in the middle and depends on other factors.
 Today’s review looks at them.

-Hormonal Responses to a Fast-Food Meal Compared with Nutritionally Comparable Meals of Different Composition – Research Review
+Hormonal Responses to a Fast-Food Meal – Research Review

 Fundamentally, my belief is that, given identical macro-nutrient intakes (in terms of protein, carbs, and fats) that there is going to be little difference in terms of bodily response to a given meal.
 There may be small differences mind you (and of course research supports that) but, overall, they are not large.
 And certainly not of the magnitude that many make it sound like.